nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

 Fixed value of **finished**.

 Existing vocabulary is driven by use of Encounter for appointment style encounters rather than provision of consultation context.
-Hence, use most appropriate value from limited set available.
+Hence, use the most appropriate value from limited set available.

 Some systems allow consultations to be assigned a draft or incomplete status, but this status is not conveyed in GP Connect as the information recorded in such consultation is still treated as authoritative by the source systems.